Nicholas McCreath

-Nicholas Valentino McCreath is a Jamaican footballer midfielder who plays for Scotiabank F.C. in the KSAFA/Western Sports Business House football league.
+Nicholas Valentino McCreath is a Jamaican football midfielder who plays for Scotiabank F.C. in the KSAFA/Western Sports Business House football league.

 Youth

 McCreath graduated from Kingston College High School in Jamaica.
 As a youth, he played for Tivoli Gardens F.C. and the Harbor View F.C. second division team.
 He attended the University of Rhode Island, playing on the men's soccer team from 1998 to 2001.
 He was a 2000 Third Team and 2001 First Team All American.
 He graduated with a bachelor's degree in business administration.

 Professional

 McCreath played for Harbor View F.C. from 2002 to 2004, Rivoli United F.C. from 2004 to 2005, Tivoli Gardens F.C. from 2005 to 2007 and August Town F.C. from 2007 to 2009.

 National team

 McCreath has played for the Jamaican U-17, U-20, U-23 and senior national teams.